My 64: Music video

+The video for "My 64" was shot on April 19, 2007 and was directed by John "Dr. Teeth" Tucker.
+It features the artists driving through Los Angeles.
+One of the cars used is the same as the one Snoop made his entrance in to the 2005 Video Music Awards.
 NFL quarterback Vince Young appears in the video, in various scenes riding in the passengers seat of the Impala.
 Also, where Eazy-E is sampled, his son Lil Eazy-E lip-synches the words to his father's verse.
+Additionally, Nino Cappuccino, comedian Alex Thomas, and rapper Chino XL make cameo appearances.